craigmaslowski/blog-mvc/readme.md

 ### Add Post Page
 * Access to this page should be restricted to logged in users
 * A hideable markdown preview should show the formatted version of the post
+* Markdown preview should be hidden by default
 * Collect Title and Body
 * Redirect to home page on success
 * Show error(s) on failure